Sungpyo

 Show Graphics | Vice

-For this longform episode about a mysterious small-town case, I began with a title sequence designed to echo the process of investigation—visually unfolding the case step by step to mirror how the mystery gradually comes to light.
+For this longform episode on a mysterious small-town case, I started with a title sequence that visually unfolds the investigation step by step.